Well, they'll stone you when you're trying to be so good

 They'll stone you when you are walking home

-They'll stone you and then say they are brave
+They'll stone you and then say you are brave

-They'll stone you when you're sent down in your grave
+They'll stone you when you are set down in your grave

 But I would not feel so all alone